 Performance Issues

-• Network congestion: Implement QoS rules
+• Network congestion: Implement Quality of Service rules

 Security Best Practices